TRC Club President – Julian Wallace

 TRC Vice President and Membership – Mike Jackson

-Mike is a member of TRC for over 6 years, Mike has been a Head Coach for 4 years, is World Rugby Level 1 (iRB) qualified, has been the TRC Junior Cup Tournament Organiser since 2016 and, after losing a bet that his daughter would never give up figure skating to play contact rugby, then became the Tournament Organiser for the Girls Rugby TRC Cup since 2017.
+Mike is a member of TRC for over 10 years, Mike has been a Head Coach for 4 years, is World Rugby Level 1 (iRB) qualified, was the TRC Junior Cup Tournament Organiser 2016-2019 and, after losing a bet that his daughter would never give up figure skating to play contact rugby, then became the Tournament Organiser for the Girls Rugby TRC Cup 2017-2019.
+Mike now also runs Operations and Membership.

 “TRC prides itself on its core values of teamwork, respect, and commitment and we bring these values to life from the first day kids pick up a rugby ball.
 My coaching philosophy centres around fun and inclusion for all irrespective of ability.
 As the kids move from games (learning basic skills) into playing non-contact matches we focus on the teamwork aspects rather than individuals and mix teams irrespective of ability.
 Contact rugby commences in the U8’s and we take pride in the transition and learning process as the kids learn new tackling and rucking skills.
 Safety is paramount at this stage and so is having fun!